 Feline calicivirus is a virus that is an important cause of upper respiratory infections and oral disease in cats.
 This virus infects cats throughout the world and can cause disease in both domestic and exotic cat species.
 Although several different viruses and bacteria can cause respiratory disease in cats, calicivirus is one of the more common infectious agents isolated in cats with a respiratory infection.
 Information about some other infectious agents that can cause an upper respiratory infection in cats can be found in "Feline Upper Respiratory Infection".

 What are the clinical signs of a calicivirus infection?

-The typical clinical signs of an upper respiratory infection involve the nose and throat such as sneezing, nasal congestion, conjunctivitis (inflammation of the membranes lining the eyelids), and discharge from the nose or eyes.
+Calicivirus causes the typical typical clinical signs of an upper respiratory infection involving the nose and throat such as sneezing, nasal congestion, conjunctivitis (inflammation of the membranes lining the eyelids), and discharge from the nose or eyes.
 The discharge may be clear or may become yellow/green in color.
 In addition to these typical symptoms, cats with a calicivirus infection often develop ulcers on the tongue, hard palate, gums, lips, or nose.
 These cats will usually salivate or drool excessively as the ulcers are very painful.
 Other non-specific signs of an upper respiratory infection include anorexia, lethargy, fever, enlarged lymph nodes, and squinting.

 Some strains of calicivirus may cause an infected cat to develop sudden painful lameness in one or more joints; this lameness occurs more frequently in kittens.
 Although rare, there is one specific strain of feline calicivirus that causes severe generalized disease.
 The initial symptoms involve the eyes, nose, and mouth, but the infected cat quickly develops a high fever, severe depression, edema of the legs and/or face, jaundice, and symptoms of multiple organ disease.
 This strain is highly infectious, and the death rate is reportedly up to 67%.

 How does a cat get a calicivirus infection?